CALL US NOW

 Depression may be triggered by difficult life events such as the death of a loved one, relationship ending, being fired from a job, or having children leave for college or moving out on their own.
 Other times, depression may be the result of having disappointing experiences or things not going our way.

-Get a free 15 minute phone consultation today
+Get a free 15 minute video consultation today

 Conflict can present opportunities for the individuals to learn more about each other and to develop greater intimacy as they grow in their ability to have empathy through more effective communications.
 Human beings are social creatures.
 Having healthy and supportive relationships is an important component for people to thrive and flourish.
 Studies show that those who have strong social support live healthier lives and have longer life spans.